-At December 31, 2006 and 2005, all of the outstanding common stock of the Company was owned by Con Edison.
+At December 31, 2007 and 2006, all of the outstanding common stock of the Company was owned by Con Edison.
 In accordance with PSC requirements, the dividends that the Company generally may pay to Con Edison are limited to not more than 100 percent of its income available for dividends calculated on a two-year rolling average basis.
 Excluded from the calculation of "income available for dividends" are non-cash charges to income resulting from accounting changes or charges to income resulting from significant unanticipated events.
 The restriction also does not apply to dividends paid in order to transfer to Con Edison proceeds from major transactions, such as asset sales, or to dividends reducing the Company's equity ratio to a level appropriate to its business risk.
-The amount of dividends the Company pays to Con Edison could be affected by the PSC's decision that the Company's rates be made temporary effective March 1, 2007 (see "Rate and Restructuring Agreements" in Note B).